Admire Age

 A monounsaturated omega-9 that makes up much of tallow and gives it a rich, cushioning feel.

-Oleic acid is a monounsaturated omega-9 fatty acid — roughly 30–50% of beef tallow.
-It gives tallow its rich, moisturizing glide and helps other ingredients absorb.
-In very high isolated concentrations oleic acid can disrupt some skin barriers, which is why a balanced, well-formulated blend matters more than any single acid.
+Oleic acid is a monounsaturated omega-9 fatty acid.
+In USDA's reference beef tallow data, it is listed at about 36% of the fat.
+It gives tallow its rich, moisturizing glide, but a balanced, well-formulated blend matters more than any single acid.

 A saturated fatty acid in both tallow and your own skin that helps lock in moisture.